 Graphic designer, photographer, manual / digital illustrator, photo / image editor, print designer, layout artist, art director, design manager, packaging designer, creative director, art production manager, pre-press manager, brand identity designer / developer, visualiser, visual design journalist, information designer

-Digital Design (IBRI- NIZWA)
+Multimedia Design (IBRI- NIZWA)

-The Bachelor of Design in Digital Design program at CAS is a program that emphasizes the technical and digital aspects of design production.
+The Bachelor of Design in Multimedia Design program at CAS is a program that emphasizes the technical and digital aspects of design production.
 A core team of locals as well as international full-time faculty develops the ideas students bring to the studio so that they can do the most creative and productive work possible.
 In addition to departmental faculty, students participate in various local and international design events and visits which broaden their awareness of the larger design world and offer varied models for critical practice.